iterative/dvc.org/static/docs/commands-reference/config.md

         -h, --help            show this help message and exit -q, --quiet           Be quiet.
         -v, --verbose         Be verbose.
-        -u, --unset           Unset option
+        -u, --unset           Unset option.
+        --global              Use global config.
+        --system              Use system config.
-        --local               Use local config
+        --local               Use local config.
 ```

 ## Options

 * `-u`, `--unset` - remove a specified option from a config file.

+* `--global` - modify a global config file(e.g. `~/.config/dvc/config`) instead
+of a `.dvc/config`.

+* `--system` - modify a system config file(e.g. `/etc/dvc.config`) instead of a
+`.dvc/config`.

-* `--local` - modify a local config file instead of a global one.
-It is located
+* `--local` - modify a local config file instead of a `.dvc/config`.
+It is
-in `.dvc/config.local` and is Git-ignored.
-This is useful when you need to
+located in `.dvc/config.local` and is Git-ignored.
+This is useful when you need
-specify private options in your config, that you don't want to track and share
+to specify private options in your config, that you don't want to track and
-through Git.
+share through Git.

 ## core